 The task force’s recommendations follow this “playbook” for warding off many chronic diseases.
 “For the most part, lifestyle is a factor in many chronic diseases, so several of these modalities could be used across different symptoms and conditions,” explains coauthor Deanna Minich, PhD.

-Below are six recommended ways to boost your immunity:
+Below are five recommended ways to boost your immunity:

 1. Food and nutrition